-Laura’s dual focus on intellectual property and insurance law has allowed her to build strong, complimentary skill sets in litigation, negotiation and strategy development.
+Laura’s work in intellectual property and insurance law has allowed her to build strong, complimentary skill sets in litigation, negotiation and strategy development.
 Because each practice group typically sees Laura’s client work having a focus both in and out of the court room.
 Laura has honed her negotiation techniques for a variety of legal settings.
 Laura also practices general litigation outside of her two practice groups.

 When assisting intellectual property clients as a lawyer and trademark agent, Laura’s client work spans a wide range of industries, which often includes technology, consumer goods, heavy industrial machinery, lifestyle brands, food, beverage and restaurants, among others.
 While Laura is based in Calgary, her intellectual property practice has seen her providing legal services to clients across Canada.
 In her insurance practice, Laura acts primarily on behalf of insurers in the course of claims defense on a variety of matters including casualty, motor vehicle, accident benefits, property loss, personal injury, professional liability, errors and omissions and bad faith claims.

 Clients come to Laura for a range of legal services, including: